mtahasen/beginner-python-projects/README.md

 - 🏝️ **Treasure Island Game**
   A user-friendly treasure hunting game designed with multiple decision paths for an interactive experience.

+- ✊ **Rock Paper Scissors Game**
+  A fun and interactive game where the player competes against the computer in the classic hand game of rock, paper, and scissors.

 *(More projects coming soon!)*

 ## 🛠 Technologies Used